-Mazamet’s larger neighbour “Castres” is just 15 mins away by car or train.
+Mazamet’s larger neighbour Castres is less than 20km away.
 Well worth a visit when staying at La Villa!

-For lunch or dinner there are many options, the main square’s the place for a summer’s day alfresco lunch with a variety of eateries.
-For something special, and in a former vine cellar, we have enjoyed many a nice meal at O’Victoria so ask for directions and we can call in advance for reservations.
+For lunch or dinner, there are many options: the main square is the place for a summer’s day al fresco lunch with a variety of eateries.
+For something special, you could try one of the following:

-Little known, the Castres-Mazamet Airport has three flights a day to/from Paris and a weekly summer flight to Corsica too.
+Little known, the Castres-Mazamet Airport has two flights a day to/from Paris Orly.

 Castres is also featured on one of our 8 self-drive day tours and, combined with the nearby village of Lautrec, is a great day out.